-49.3.4 Traditional Dinka songs
+47.3.4.
+Traditional Dinka songs

 Some years ago the first author was involved in a large funded project6 on Dinka song.
-One of the research aims was to try to understand how tone and other 'suprasegmental' phonological features are manifested in singing.
+One of the research aims was to try to understand how tone and other 'suprasegmental'

+6 'Metre and melody in Dinka speech and song', funded by the UK Arts and Humanities Research Council, 2009-2012.
+The project was the initiative of Bert Remijsen (Edinburgh); others involved were Angela Impey (SOAS, University of London) and Miriam Meyerhoff (formerly Edinburgh, now Wellington), and, among others in South Sudan, Peter Malek and Elizabeth Achol Deng.
+Much of the effort of the project was devoted to assembling an archive of some 200 Dinka songs, available from the British Library (http://sounds.bl.uk/World-and-traditional-music/Dinkaphonological features are manifested in singing.
 This is not a peripheral topic in Dinka, for two reasons.
 First, song is ubiquitous in Dinka culture: individuals compose and own songs that are used for a wide range of social purposes (Deng 1973; Impey 2013).
-Second, Dinka phonology has an unusually rich suprasegmental component, including a two-way voice-quality distinction (Andersen 1987b), a three-way quantity distinction (Remijsen and Gilley 2008), and a tonal system that is heavily used in the ablaut-based inflectional morphology (Andersen 1993, 2002; Ladd et al. 2009a).
-In most dialects there seem to be three distinct tones (low, high, and falling), but some may also include a fourth (rising) tone (Andersen 1987b; Remijsen and Ladd 2008).
+Second, Dinka phonology has an unusually rich suprasegmental component, including a two-way voice-quality distinction (Andersen 1987), a threeway quantity distinction (Remijsen and Gilley 2008), and a tonal system that is heavily used in the ablaut-based inflectional morphology (Andersen 1993, 2002; Ladd et al. 2009).
+In most dialects there seem to be three distinct tones (low, high, and fall), but some may also include a fourth (rising) tone (Andersen 1987; Remijsen and Ladd 2008).